Mirzipan/Homm3_BG_Database/docs/heroes/alamar.md

 | Ⅵ | :instant: Cancel an attack that would reduce your \* [unit's](../units/index.md) :health_points: to 0.<br><br> :empower: 0 - \*:bronze:<br>:empower: 0 - \*:silver:<br>:empower: 2 - \*:golden: |

+## Appearances As Player Hero

+- Dragon’s Blood - 2.
+Blood Of The Dragon Father
+- Dragon’s Blood - 3.
+Blood Thirsty

 ## Notes

 - The specialty can be improved by spell power, just like a regular spell.